 - Lung problems

-Using weed as a CDL holder is risky due to the length of time it stays in your system.
-The most common form of drug screening is urinalysis.
+If you plan to get an MMJ card as a CDL holder, you need to know the answer to the question: “How long does weed stay in your system?”
+Most employers use a urinalysis when conducting drug screenings.
 As the name suggests, you urinate into a cup, and a lab tests the sample for various drugs.
-As far as weed goes, testers are looking for THC-COOH metabolites.
+As far as marijuana goes, testers are looking for THC-COOH metabolites.

 Final Thoughts on Getting an MMJ Card with a CDL

 In one sense, the need for CDL holders to have clean systems is perfectly understandable.
-They are in control of large and powerful vehicles capable of causing colossal destruction if poorly handled.
+They control large, powerful vehicles capable of causing colossal destruction if poorly handled.
 No one should ever be under the influence of marijuana (or alcohol) when they get behind the wheel.
 If you are stoned while driving, you deserve the punishment you receive if caught.

-However, CDL holders with legitimate medical concerns are not allowed to feel the relief potentially provided by marijuana.
-THC-COOH metabolites remain in the system for days, or even weeks, after use.
+However, CDL holders with legitimate medical concerns cannot feel the relief potentially provided by marijuana.
+THC-COOH metabolites remain in the system for days or weeks after use.
 Therefore, a commercial motor vehicle driver is unable to take so much as a puff of a joint.
 If they do, there is the fear of a random drug test catching them a few days later.

 The nation’s drivers have a tough job and are susceptible to medical problems.
 MMJ could potentially alleviate some of the symptoms of these issues.
-You can get a medical cannabis card if you have a CDL, but you are taking an enormous risk.
-Some drivers believe they can avoid detection if they use one of the popular detoxing THC methods viewed online.
+You can get a medical cannabis card if you have a CDL but are taking an enormous risk.
+Some drivers believe they can avoid detection if they use one of the popular organic ways to detox found online.